-Martin L. Orlowsky is Chairman, President and Chief Executive Officer of Lorillard Tobacco Company.
+Martin L. Orlowsky is Chairman, President and CEO of Lorillard Tobacco Company.
 He has been with Lorillard since 1990.
-He has served as President and Chief Executive Officer since January of 1999 and added the Chairman's position in January of 2001.
+He has served as President and CEO since January, 1999 and added the Chairman's position in January, 2001.
 Previously, he served as President and Chief Operating Officer and prior to this position he was Executive Vice President, Marketing & Sales.
 Before joining Lorillard, he served as President, Planters & LifeSavers and President, Grocery Products, both divisions of Nabisco Brands, Inc. Prior to his association with Nabisco, he spent nine years with R.J.
 Reynolds Tobacco Co., and his last position with R.J.
 Reynolds was as Executive Vice President, Marketing & Sales.
 Mr. Orlowsky serves on the board of directors of the United Way of Greater Greensboro and on the board of management for the Guilford College YMCA.